logux/docs/protocols/ws/spec.md

 - [`ready`]
 - [`debug`]

-If client received unknown type, it should send `wrong-format` error and continue communication.
+If node received unknown type, it should send `unknown-message` error and close the connection.
+New message types are added in new protocol versions, so nodes can’t receive an unknown message from a node with a supported protocol version.

 Protocol design has no client and server roles.
 But in most real cases client will send `connect` and `ping`.
 Server will send `connected` and `pong`.
 Both will send `headers`, `error`, `sync`, `synced` and `ready`.